Active Substance: insulin aspart

 Why has NovoRapid been approved?

-The Committee for Medicinal Products for Human Use (CHMP) decided that NovoRapid’s benefits are greater than its risks for the treatment of diabetes mellitus.
-The Committee recommended that NovoRapid be given marketing authorisation.
+The CHMP decided that NovoRapid’s benefits are greater than its risks and recommended that it be given marketing authorisation.

 Other information about NovoRapid

-The European Commission granted a marketing authorisation valid throughout the European Union for NovoRapid to Novo Nordisk A/S on 7 September 1999.
-The marketing authorisation was renewed on 7 September 2004 and on 7 September 2009.
+The European Commission granted a marketing authorisation valid throughout the European Union for NovoRapid on 7 September 1999.

 Source: European Medicines Agency